braceal/vllm-globus-compute/README.md

 prompts from any computer and receive the response from a model of your choice back to the computer you submitted the task from.

 **Note**: This is a hands-on repo.
-It will be helpful to read all the code files since you will be editing them.
+It will be helpful to read all the code files since you will be editing them by the `TODO` statements.

 # Install